Captives

 Archives can be confronting.
 In hindsight, once celebrated discoveries can be understood as violent extractions.

-Australian naturalist Henry James (Harry) Burrell (1873–1945) dedicated his life to studying monotremes, in particular, the platypus.
+Australian amateur naturalist Henry James (Harry) Burrell (1873–1945) dedicated his life to studying monotremes, in particular, the platypus.
 Burrell collected specimens in the wild and was the first person to keep platypus in captivity in order to study these fascinating and little understood creatures, and promote their conservation.
-He was awarded an Order of the British Empire for his work.

 However, footage of a bare-chested Burrell hacking into a river bank to extract platypus puggles and documenting nests by destroying them is shocking for many contemporary viewers.
 Can we hold regard for Burrell’s contributions to science and conservation efforts, while also condemning his destructive collection practices?

 Ceridwen was inspired to write the script for Captives after we were shown glass plate photographs and a bizarre film from the Burrell collection by Vanessa Finney, Head of World Cultures, Archies and Research Library at the Australian Museum.
 The film shows Burrell digging into river beds and constructing a tank to observe the live platypuses, which he called a ‘platypusary’.
 Burrell’s background in vaudeville lingers in his flare for drama; the film also shows him in the platypusary, his head poking into the tank through a glass dome with his forearms reaching in through special holes to pet a live platypus.